What does abbreviation CF mean?

 What is CF positive?

 A positive carrier test result for CF means that a person has one mutation of the CFTR gene.
 A positive result is more than 99 percent accurate.
 A negative carrier test result is not as accurate.
-You may like this Can you play Borderlands multiplayer offline?

 How do you use CF in a sentence?